Steel Magnolias (play): International productions

-Nicole Kidman made her professional stage debut in first Australian production as Shelby.
-The show opened 18 May 1988 in the York Theatre at Sydney’s Seymour Centre and went on to play Melbourne’s Athenaeum Theatre.
+Nicole Kidman made her professional stage debut in the first Australian production as Shelby.
+The show opened 18 May 1988 in the York Theatre at Sydney's Seymour Centre and went on to play Melbourne's Athenaeum Theatre.
 The cast also included Nancye Hayes, Maggie Dence, Melissa Jaffer, Genevieve Lemon, Pat McDonald, and Peter Snook.

+Far North Queensland: In late 2023, the Malanda Theatre Company in Far North Queensland run the show with huge success, with Marky Baker Directing and Felicity Huston producing, and again in August 2024 with Marky Baker Directing again and Chris Davey Producing.